Pacific Bowel Screening

 • The national bowel screening participation target is 60%).

 • We are keen to lift our bowel screening participation to > 90% before 31 December 2022.
-So we need to reach some 1,000 (to 2,000) Pacific peoples.
+So, we need to reach some 1,000 (to 2,000) Pacific peoples.

 • Our Pacific Bowel Screening team (Sini Taunaholo, Ausage Faaoso Setu and Elena Tauliani (The Fono) are our health promoters working with our communities to explain the process.

-• Our Waitemata Pacific Health service is now promoting bowel screening to our eligible Pacific patients when they are in hospital.
+• Our Waitemata Pacific Health service is now promoting bowel screening to eligible Pacific patients when they are in hospital.

-• About 2-3% of those screened (stool sample) will be positive and they will be referred for colonoscopy.
+• About 2-3% of those screened (stool sample) will be positive, and they will be referred for colonoscopy.
 About 2-3% of those undergoing colonoscopy will be positive for cancer.

 • Importantly, bowel cancer if detected early can be removed successfully and stopped from returning.